MystenLabs/walrus-docs/docs/usage/setup.md

   - 0x89127f53890840ab6c52fca96b4a5cf853d7de52318d236807ad733f976eef7b
   - 0x9f9b4f113862e8b1a3591d7955fadd7c52ecc07cf24be9e3492ce56eb8087805
   - 0xb60118f86ecb38ec79e74586f1bb184939640911ee1d63a84138d080632ee28a

+# The subsidies object allows the client to use the subsidies contract to purchase storage
+# which will reduce the cost of obtaining a storage resource and extending blobs and also
+# adds subsidies to the rewards of the staking pools.
+subsidies_object: 0x4b23c353c35a4dde72fe862399ebe59423933d3c2c0a3f2733b9f74cb3b4933d

 # You can define a custom path to your Sui wallet configuration here.
 If this is unset or `null`,
 # the wallet is configured from `./sui_config.yaml` (relative to your current working directory), or